- MA Professional Practice in Higher Education; PG Dip Professional Practice in Higher Education; PG Cert Professional Practice in Higher Education.

 - The programme can only be studied part-time.
-The PGCert may be completed over 1-2 years, the PgDip or MA over 2-5 years depending upon individual work commitments.
+The PGCert may be completed over one to two years; the PgDip or MA over two to five years, depending on individual work commitments.

-You’ll normally be required to possess an undergraduate degree awarded by a UK higher education institution, or an equivalent qualification from overseas.
-See 'entry requirements' for more information.
+You’ll usually have an undergraduate degree awarded by a UK higher education institution, or an equivalent qualification from overseas.
+See "Entry requirements" for more information.

 A programme to help staff and research students address the key challenges of working in higher education.

-- Opportunities for accredited professional development designed to meet the needs of those working in higher education contexts.
+- Opportunities for accredited professional development designed to meet the needs of those working in higher education.

-- Undertake professional development at your own pace.
+- Study at your own pace.
 We offer flexible patterns of enrolment, course delivery and credit accumulation.

-- Learning activities and assessment tasks have a practical orientation and can be tailored to reflect the needs of your work environment.
+- Practical learning activities and assessment tasks can be tailored to reflect the needs of your work environment.

 The Professional Practice in Higher Education (PPHE) programme will help you, as a staff member or research student, to meet the key challenges of working in the rapidly changing world of higher education.